 1. Labrador Retriever

 Labrador retrievers are considered to be the ultimate hunting dogs.
 They love the sport and will stop at nothing to make sure that their owners go home with the kill.
 They will snatch up all kinds of games.
 You must, however, be careful with this breed so that it does not end up eating the animal.
+If you are seriously looking to buy a Labrador pup for yourself then it is highly suggested that you spend some time with them at a dog club; as Labrador pups may show some signs of aggression earlier in their life

 If you love hunting small game like rabbits, then you can ask yourself that should I get a beagle?
 It is a well-known scent hound that has a loud voice and an incredible sense of smell.
 It is also pretty fast making it an excellent hunting companion.